Embracing Deep Productivity

 In some of our articles this year, we’ll focus on curiosity as an individual practice.
 (Check out great articles with that focus by my colleagues Crystal Land and Antonio Viva.)
 However, curiosity should also be intentionally practiced by teams – whether a senior team, an academic team, or the board.

-Indeed, those are often the settings where the mental model of thin productivity is most likely to creep in, and where it needs to be intentionally challenged.
+Indeed, those are often the settings where the mental model of surface productivity is most likely to creep in, and where it needs to be intentionally challenged.

 Here are a few different ways to practice deeper productivity as a team: